 Participation in each seminar will be limited to 30 EUI researchers on a first-come, first-served basis.
 Visiting students, fellows and U.S. exchange students will be counted separately.
-Enrollment will only be accepted during the two weeks prior to the final deadline (5-28 September and 6-24 November 2017), when a link to the online registration form will be available on the Seminars page of the website.
-All seminar materials will be made available online at http://seminars.eui.eu/, therefore please do not register for seminars just to receive reading materials.
+Enrollment will only be accepted during the two weeks prior to the final deadline (4 - 27 September), when a link to the online registration form will be available in the description of each seminar in the Course Catalogue.
+All seminar materials will be made available to registered participants in the Sharepoint cloud directory.

 Although some short seminars and workshops may be offered, the third term is essentially dedicated to the writing of the LL.M. thesis or a substantial paper relating to the doctoral project on the basis of which admission to the next year is decided.

-In order to obtain credits, researchers are required to attend 80% of all sessions of each seminar and they are responsible for ensuring that they register their presence on the lists circulated at each session.
-If there is a legitimate reason (e.g. illness, research mission) for not attending a specific session, the researcher must inform Rossella Corridori by email and include the written approval of the absence from the seminar coordinator.
+In order to obtain credits, researchers are required to attend 80% of all sessions of each seminar they registered for, and they are responsible for ensuring that they register their presence on the lists circulated at each session.
+If there is a legitimate reason (e.g. illness, research mission) for not attending a specific session, the researcher must inform Ana Maria Dicu by email and include the written approval of the absence from the seminar coordinator.
 This should be done before the session takes place (or immediately afterwards in cases of sudden ill health).
 All researchers should read the seminar materials prepared for each session prior to attending class and they are expected to participate actively during seminars.